jironghuang/jirong-blog/content/post/writing-markdown-latex.md

 date = 2016-04-17
 draft = false
 tags = []
-title = "Writing content with Markdown, LaTeX, and Shortcodes" math = true
+title = "Not by me: Using this as future template...Writing content with Markdown, LaTeX, and Shortcodes" math = true
 +++